Qubit spin ice

-We first pin the boundary spins into a fixed antiferromagnetic boundary condition, which ensures zero flux while allowing a disordered ground state.
-By Gauss' law, the net flux of magnetization into the system is equal to the charge inside the system.
-Therefore when we anneal the degenerate system under these boundary conditions we find zero monopoles in the ground state.
-But if we flip one fixed boundary spin, we force a net flux $=2$ into the system.
-Upon annealing, we then observe a net charge in the bulk, in the form of a free monopole (Fig.~\ref{fig:3}) of charge 2.
-This is, to our knowledge, the first demonstration of the Gauss' law in a spin ice system, where an isolated monopole charge is confined in absence of an anti-charge, by forcing a net flux on the boundaries.
+We first pin the boundary spins into a fixed antiferromagnetic boundary condition.
+By Gauss's law, the net flux of magnetization into the system is equal to the charge inside the system.
+Therefore when we anneal the degenerate system under these boundary conditions we typically find zero monopoles, i.e., a ground state.
+But if we flip one fixed boundary spin, as shown in real-space in Fig.~3, we force a net flux, e.g. $=2$, into the system.
+Upon annealing, we then observe a net charge in the bulk, in the form of a free monopole of charge 2---in this case, the ground state contains a monopole by Gauss's law.
+Thus an isolated monopole charge is induced in absence of a corresponding anti-charge, by forcing a net flux on the boundaries.
 Note that we must also pin the interior boundary spins produced by any vacancies caused by inoperable qubits.

-Furthermore we can observe the random walk of these monopoles.
-While thermal fluctuations have been used to drive spin dynamics in superparamagnetic nanoislands~\cite{Porro2013,farhan2013direct,kapaklis2014thermal}, here the spin dynamics is driven by both quantum and thermal fluctuations (see Supplemental Materials).
-Modifying the previous protocol (with $J_\parallel=J_\perp=J_{\text{MAX}}$), we strobe fluctuations for exposures of $\SI{1}{\micro s}$, the minimum interval permitted by the control circuitry.
+We can also observe a quantum-activated random walk of these monopoles.
+Thermal fluctuations have been used to drive spin dynamics in superparamagnetic nanoislands~\cite{Porro2013,farhan2013direct,kapaklis2014thermal}; here the spin dynamics are driven by both quantum and thermal fluctuations (Fig.~S5) \cite{sm}.
+Modifying the previous protocol (with $J_\parallel=J_\perp=J_{\mathrm{MAX}}$), we strobe fluctuations for exposures of ${1}{\mu s}$, the minimum interval permitted by the control circuitry.

-For large $\Gamma$ or long exposure, one might expect that the quantum fluctuations would erase the system memory.
-Remarkably, however, for a carefully chosen value of $\Gamma$, the system can maintain memory of its previous classical state.
-Exposing the system with $\Gamma/J_{\text{MAX}} = 0.34$ for $\SI{1}{\micro s}$ allows observation of a qubit kinetics activated primarily by quantum fluctuations, as one would observe a classical kinetics: monopole motion, monopole pair creation/annihilation, and collective flipping of closed loops of spins.
+For large $\Gamma$ or long exposure, one expects that the quantum fluctuations would erase the system memory.
+Remarkably, however, for a carefully chosen value of $\Gamma=0.34 J_{\mathrm{MAX}}$ for ${1}{\mu s}$, the quantum-activated system preserves memory of its previous classical state, and the qubit kinetics, while activated primarily by quantum fluctuations, reveals monopole motion, monopole pair creation/annihilation, and collective flipping of closed loops of spins.